death-save/pin-cushion/README.md

 ![img](./wiki/img/journal-thumbnail.png)

-- **Add an option to have a 'revealed' state on scene Notes:** When enabled, then the 'revealed' state will be used to determine if the Note is visible to players.
+- **[Only with setting 'Enable revealed state on scene Notes' enabled] Add an option to have a 'revealed' state on scene Notes:** When enabled, then the 'revealed' state will be used to determine if the Note is visible to players.
 (The default Foundry VTT behaviour is for Notes to be visible to players only if the linked document is accessible by the player.)

-- **Add an option to set the tint colour of the Note:** Icon to indicate if the linked document is reachable or not (if the Note has no linked document, then it will always be displayed in the "unreachable" tint).
+- **[Only with setting 'Enable revealed state on scene Notes' enabled] Add an option to set the tint colour of the Note:** Icon to indicate if the linked document is reachable or not (if the Note has no linked document, then it will always be displayed in the "unreachable" tint).

 - **Add an option to hide the label text:** It will hide the label text when you hover on the note, it useful for avoid the "double" test given from the 'label' and 'title' attributes.